List of Hocus Pocus characters: Thackery Binx

-Thackery Binx is mentioned in the second film, which takes place in 2022, 29 years later of the first film.
-Gilbert, owner of a shop which was formerly the home of the Sanderson sisters, owns a black cat named Cobweb which has a likeness to Binx from his cat form.
-When the Sanderson sisters are resurrected for a second time they believe that the cat is Binx and attempt to kill it, however are prevented by Gilbert who points out the animal is his pet.
+Thackery Binx (portrayed by Sean Murray in human form; voiced by Jason Marsden in cat form) is a boy who lived around 1693 and was transformed into an immortal black cat by the Sandersons after they killed his sister Emily.
+In 1993, 300 years after, the Sanderson sisters are revived due to a black flame candle being accidentally lit by Max Dennison.
+When the Sandersons are killed, Thackery is freed from his curse and departs for the afterlife.

 Emily Binx

-Emily Binx (Amanda Shepherd) is a minor character in the first film.
+Emily Binx (portrayed by Amanda Shepherd) is a minor character in the first film.
 She is the younger sister of Thackery Binx.

 One morning in Salem, Massachusetts on Halloween in 1693, Emily is lured out of her home by the beautiful singing of the witch, Sarah Sanderson.
 Entranced by her voice and deaf to Thackery Binx's frantic cries, she willingly follows Sarah into the woods all the way to the Sanderson Sisters' cottage.
 Bewitched, she sits docilely in a chair and obediently drinks their life potion, failing to recognize Thackery when he barges in to rescue her.
 The potion causes Emily's life force to become visible, allowing the sisters to steal it in order to restore their own youth and vitality.
 In seconds, they are once again youthful, and Emily is reduced to a withered husk.
 She stirs feebly for a few moments but soon dies of age.
 Three hundred years later, Emily's spirit finally welcomes Thackery to the afterlife, complaining that she has waited for him for a long time.
 The sisters had cursed him to live forever in the form of a black cat, but with their deaths, the curse is broken, and he is at last allowed to reunite with Emily and they cross over into the afterlife.